Omega fatty acids are essential fatty acids that are "essential" because the body is not capable of

 Ovega-3 oil is one of our personal favorite omega oil supplements.
 It is a vegetarian and vegan form of DHA & EPA, obtained from an uncontaminated natural algae source instead of fish.

-With 500 mg of total Omega-3s, Ovega-3 provides the same nutritional benefits of traditional fish oil supplements.
+With 500 mg of total Omega-3s, Ovega-3 provides the same nutritional benefits of traditional fish oil or cod liver oil supplements.

 Most people think that fish are the original source of DHA and EPA, but it's really the algae they eat that naturally contains these important Omega-3s.
 Ovega-3 has gone directly to the source and bypassed the fish.
 Not only that, this omega oil is free of PCBs and mercury because it is sourced from plants that are grown outside of ocean waters.